MaterializeInc/materialize/doc/developer/design/20240925_attribution_profiling.md

 If we find we miss features from the `EXPLAIN` infrastructure, we can enrich what we put in the `MirId` operator mapping.

+As an extension, we can support `EXPLAIN PLAN PROFILE ...
+AS SQL`, which would generate and print the attribution query without actually running it; this allows us to edit that query as we please.

 ## Open questions

 We must be careful to show profiles and plans for the existing,